Updated on 14th March 2022

 While there are countless amazing resorts for every budget in Bali, what Bali really has going for it is the private villa scene.

 Back when I first went to Bali in 2011, we stayed at the Samaya in Ubud.
-One-bedroom pool villas in luxury hotels were emerging as the perfect romantic option.
-These days, you can hire an entire house.
+One-bedroom pool villas in luxury hotels were emerging as the perfect romantic option (I still highly recommend this, by the way).
+But these days, you can hire an entire house.
 Doing this is an excellent option for families: it’s affordable, luxurious, and there will be plenty of space for the whole family.

 The last time we were in Bali with my extended family, we booked the